Hi, I'm Nate:

 From My Freshman Year to Google to a Startup

 My 2019 in review: freshman year, leaving college, a summer at Google, and joining a startup.
 Plans for 2020, and whether I'm going back — to either.

 Managing My $40K Google Internship Money

 I made $40,000 working this summer as a software engineering intern.
 On recessionary woes, high-yield savings accounts, and everything else I've needed to learn to manage this pile of cash.

 From Chicago to San Francisco by Train in 52 Hours

 A photojournal of 52 hours on Amtrak, from the Mississippi River to San Francisco Bay.
 A round trip across America for $500: SJC to LAX to DTW to BOS to PHL to MDW to San Francisco.
 Some tips for finding cheap flights.

 My First Summer in Tech

 On moving to San Francisco at nineteen and my first summer in Silicon Valley.
 What I've learned and why I'm staying.

 Why I took three unplanned days off of school the summer after my freshman year.
 Handling my high school suspension during the college admissions process and beyond.
 Thoughts four years later.

-From application, to interview, to offer — my path to landing a full software engineering intern position at Google as a first-year student, my slightly unconventional hiring process, and a few resources I recommend for those going through the process now.
+From application, to interview, to offer — my path to landing a full software engineering intern position at Google as a first-year student, my unconventional hiring process, and a few resources I recommend for those going through the process now.

 I was a 4:36 miler in high school, running at least 30 miles per week year-round as a member of the cross country and track teams.
 Since coming to college, week by week, I've run less and less and less.
 Some thoughts about getting back into it, featuring my favorite hometown haunt.